-The Forest Service’s original Loblolly pine removal proposal proposed herbicide applications on 3,264 acres; logging 6,000 acres in the next 5 years, and then re-planting Short Leaf pine seedlings on a 12’ x 12’ spacing (Short Leaf is a native pine, but the close spacing would crowd out other species); and, “re-constructing” 59.2 miles of roads and building another 8.2 miles of new roads.
+The Forest Service’s original Loblolly pine removal proposal (back in 2013) proposed herbicide applications on 3,264 acres; logging 6,000 acres in the next 5 years, and then re-planting Short Leaf pine seedlings on a 12’ x 12’ spacing (Short Leaf is a native pine, but the close spacing would crowd out other species); and, “re-constructing” 59.2 miles of roads and building another 8.2 miles of new roads.
 In our opinion, this did not look like ecosystem restoration; rather, it appeared to be the start of another round of pine plantations, along with building miles and miles of new and re-constructed roads.

 The Chattooga Conservancy agreed with the need for the project, but was critical of numerous details of the proposal.
 We recommended the following changes: 1) Employ landscape planning science that is based on soil type, slope and aspect, to predict the potential native vegetation on each former loblolly pine stand site; 2) After cutting the loblolly plantations, regenerate the true native forest type for the Chattooga watershed, which is composed of predominantly hardwood species; and, 3) Do not build or re-construct more system roads for access (by the Forest Service’s own admission, the district already has excessive road densities), but instead manage the loblolly pine sites by either “cut-and-leave” treatments or by “benign neglect,” both of which would favor the regeneration of a native forest type.